mahlberg-lab/clic/docs/clicanalysis.rst

 .. figure:: images/figure-analysis-concordance-kwicgrouper-fireresults.png
    :alt: figure-analysis-concordance-kwicgrouper-fireresults

-   **Figure:** The resulting 'KWICGrouped' concordance lines: the selected types are listed in the search box on the right; and in the case of this example it is suitable to restrict the search span to only the left side of the node
+   The resulting 'KWICGrouped' concordance lines: the selected types are listed in the search box on the right; and in the case of this example it is suitable to restrict the search span to only the left side of the node

 The KWICGrouper only searches through a number of words to the left and right of the node term, as specified by the search span.
-Figure shows
+The following figure shows
 the resulting concordance lines according to the KWICGrouper settings after manually choosing types related to the action of sitting.
 Apart from the selected search types the search span has also been restricted